KTHse/tinywebtex/README.md

 Active development is currently primarily done on Chrome 23, Firefox 15, Safari 6 and Internet Explorer 9.
-Tiny WebTex is as of this writing, based on more general testing, believed to work on these browsers:
+Tiny WebTex is as of this writing, based on more general testing, believed to work in these browsers:

 * Chrome >= 14
-* Firefox >= 11
+* Firefox >= 3.6
 * Internet Explorer >= 8
 * Opera >= 10
 * Safari >= 4